Tobu Ogose Line

-The Tobu Ogose Line (東武越生線, Tōbu Ogose-sen) is a 10.9 km, mostly single-track branchline in Saitama Prefecture, Japan, operated by the private railway operator Tobu Railway.
-It runs from Sakado Station on the Tobu Tojo Line to Ogose Station, connecting with the JR East Hachikō Line.
+The Ogose Line (越生線, Ogose-sen) is a 10.9 km, mostly single-track branchline in Saitama Prefecture, Japan, operated by the private railway operator Tobu Railway.
+It runs from Sakado Station on the Tojo Line to Ogose Station, connecting with the JR East Hachikō Line.

 Service outline

 Service consists of four trains per hour in each direction during the daytime, increased to six trains per hour in the morning and evening peak periods.
 Services are formed of 4-car 8000 series electric multiple unit (EMU) trains.

 Stations

 All stations are located in Saitama Prefecture.